On $2$-Selmer groups and quadratic twists of elliptic curves: -Selmer groups and Class groups

 \item $K_v \simeq \RR$ and $A_{K_v} \simeq \RR \times \RR \times \RR$, \item $K_v \simeq \CC$ and $A_{K_v} \simeq \CC \times \CC \times \CC$. \end{enumerate} We say that an archimedean place of $K$ has type (i), (ii) or (iii) depending on the above cases.
 Let us introduce the following notations: if $\alpha \in A_K$, the notation $\norm(\alpha) \gg 0$ means that for each real archimedean place $v$ of $K$, $v(\norm(\alpha))>0$.
 If $v$ is a real place of $K$ of type (i), let $\tilde{v}$ denote the unique real place in $A_K$ extending $v$.
 If $v$ is a real place of $K$ of type (ii), let $\tilde{v}$, $\tilde{v}_2$, $\tilde{v}_3$ denote the places of $A_K$ extending $v$, so that $\tilde{v}$ is the distinguished one (see Remark~\ref{rem:distinguishedplace}).

 Define the following subgroups of $\A$:

 \begin{remark} In the definition of $\Ml(E)$ and $\Mu(E)$, the dependence of $E$ comes only from the distinguished place in $A_K$ at real archimedean places of type (ii).
-In particular, if no such place exists, these subgroups depend only on $A_K$ (and not on the particular curve whose $2$-division field is $A_K$). \end{remark}
+In particular, if no such place exists, these subgroups depend only on $A_K$ (and not on the particular curve whose cubic field extension of $K$ is $A_K$). \end{remark}

 \begin{exm} Here is a concrete example where $\Ml(E)$ depends on $E$ and not only on $A_K$: consider the curve over $K=\QQ$, so that $A_\QQ=\QQ[T]/(T^3-7\,T+3)$.
 The real place $v$ of $\QQ$ is of type (ii) since $F$ has three real roots $\theta_1<\theta_2<\theta_3$.
 The field $A_\QQ$ has class number $1$, but narrow class number $2$.
 Indeed the narrow Hilbert class field (maximal abelian extension unramified at all finite places) of $A_\QQ$ is $A_\QQ(\sqrt{T^2-8})$; it is unramified at $\tilde{v}$ and it is ramified at $\tilde{v}_2$ and $\tilde{v}_3$ (since $\theta_1^2-8>0$, $\theta_2^2-8<0$ and $\theta_3^2-8<0$).
 Thus $[T^2-8]\in\Ml(E)$ and $\Ml(E)$ has order $2$.